 So that’s it in a nut shell I have a loose plan to be healthier and more successful with both my career and family.
 The theme of this year is gong to be about balance and that’s tough for me because I tend to be a person who goes to extremes and I’m sure we will be talking about that in the next few weeks.

 Sales managers… What are you doing for your staff?
-I know you hold training session, set goals, monitor performance, and keep people accountable.
-We all do that, but what separates great sales managers form the average is the ability to help sales people build good habits, learn discipline and follow a system.
+I know you hold training sessions, set goals, monitor performance, and keep people accountable.
+We all do those things.
+What separates great sales managers from the average is the ability to help salespeople build good habits, learn discipline and follow a consistent selling system.

-I know we want every sale to be form fit to the customer based on a relationship we have developed and leveraged over time to help us develop an ideal solution for each client.
-And I also know that most sales people will use this desire for appointment customization and relationship building to fight you on the development of any sort of system, but I am here to tell you this could not be further from the truth. systematization is central to effective selling.
+We all want every sale to be form fit to the customer based on a relationship we have developed and leveraged over time.
+This helps us develop an ideal solution for each client.
+I also know that most salespeople will use this desire for appointment customization and relationship building to fight you on the development of any sort of sales system.
+I am here to tell you this is a huge mistake.
+Systematization is central to effective selling.
 It keeps us on track, it prevents us from forgetting key steps in the process, and it ensures we are efficient with our time.

 This does not have to be complicated, but it helps to have a strategy.
 Imagine a football team trying to play a game with no pre-set plays?
-Are they inflexible and unable to customize when playing from the playbook?
-No, but they do have a set of pre-set strategies they can implement.
-My goal for my staff is to provide them a strategy in the form of a framework to follow and then give them a series of plays to run based on what they find that way they feel free to do what they need to but they are never far from the known path.
+Nobody knows what is going to happen next and while some plays will work, most will end in disaster.
+Are the players inflexible and unable to customize when running plays from the playbook?
+No, because they have a set of option strategies they can implement to adjust plays.
+My goal for my staff is to provide them a framework to follow and then give them a series of plays and options to run based on what they find.
+This leaves them free to do what they need to but they are never far from the known path.